letsface/interview-nodejs/README.md

  * transform/validate queries
  * run all queries chained, one query at a time against a promise-wrapped version of query
 * valid(str): returns true if the query is valid, false otherwise

+Create the corresponding test for these functions in test/

 ## Input data format